This section explains the process of how to add your own custom engine rules for specific languages in order to use it as a part of your scans.

 languages.
 A list of supported languages can be found here.

-metadata object to help GuardRails understand how to map and process these rules.
-The first element,
+This is required to help GuardRails understand how to map and process these rules.

 grId, is the only required element.
 It must have one of these